nushell/nushell.github.io/book/commands/std.md

 ## Examples

-Std aggregation for a group by
+Std aggregation for a group-by
 ```shell
 > [[a b]; [one 2] [one 2] [two 1] [two 1]]
     | into df